serenalotreck/multi-omics/iRF/README.md

 # iRF
-## install the irf
+## Install the irf
 	pip install irf

-### if scikit-learn is needed, make sure that the version of scikit-learn is lower than 0.24, since the presort parameter has been deprecated and removed from the 0.24 scikit-learn.
+#### if scikit-learn is needed, make sure that the version of scikit-learn is lower than 0.24, since the presort parameter has been deprecated and removed from the 0.24 scikit-learn.
 Try the below one:
 	pip install scikit-learn==0.23.2

-### For the hpcc user, you can use this:
+#### For the hpcc user, you can use this:
 	source /mnt/home/peipeiw/Documents/Ath_GS/IRF/IRF/bin/activate

 ## Run the iRF to get the weights of the features for each iteration, and the stability scores of feature combinations